Away With The Steiners

 At a child-friendly walking pace it takes around one hour from the backroad to reach the lookout.

-And if you feel like a swim on returning back down from the ridge there is the option to jump in at the Papua Waterfall (it’s well worth the additional 2km walk to cool down!).
+Then at the end, if you feel like a swim on returning back down from the ridge there is the option to jump in at the Papua Waterfall.
+It’s well worth the additional 2km walk to cool down!

 How can I book?

-This enua (land) adventure is a fantastic local Rarotonga tour.
-And, we also loved the reef walk with Ariimoana too!
-(You can read about our Ariimoana Reef Walk here).
+This amazing enua (land) adventure is a fantastic local Rarotonga tour.
+Though we also loved the Reef Walk Tour with Ariimoana too!

-- More information about both of these Rarotonga tours is available on their Facebook page and Instagram.
+More information about both of these Rarotonga tours is available on the Ariimoana Facebook page and Ariimoana Instagram.

 Or, just give Kura a call on +682 70 070 and find out when the next best time is to explore this magical island.